 A Selection of the Best Kosher Private Dining Rooms in Tel Aviv.

 Whether you are celebrating with family and friends, or are organizing an intimate business event, there are a variety of options for kosher private dining in Tel Aviv.
 This article will discuss the sizes and prices for private rooms, where relevant, my personal experience from organizing or attending events at these restaurants.

 Private events and group meals normally have a fixed-price menu.
 For smaller groups, most restaurants will allow diners to choose from a limited set menu.
 For larger groups, the menu is agreed in advance and served in the center of the table.
 There will normally be a variety of fixed priced drinks packages, depending on what level of drinks you want to serve.
 Prices are quoted on a per person basis and can exclude VAT and service, so always check before finalizing a booking.

 Here is my list of the best private dining rooms in kosher restaurants in Tel Aviv:

 Darya, Hilton Tel Aviv

-Chloelys was recently renovated and the restaurant now overlooks the sea, with a view that is especially impressive at sunset.
+Darya recently replaced Chloelys but the restaurant has the same layout, with a sea view that is especially impressive at sunset.
 The menu is described as modern silk road cuisine, a fusion of the Far East and Mediterranean food.
 The food and service are exceptional, one of the best kosher restaurants I have ever eaten in.
 The private room is located off the main restaurant, separated by sliding doors.
 It holds up to 40 guests, with 24 on a single long table.

 Malka by Eyal Shani